jasonraimondi/jasonraimondi.com/content/posts/2018-12-13-using-an-alfred-workflow-to-assist-in-switching-from-google-chrome-to-firefox.md

 +++
-title = "Using an Alfred Workflow to Assist in Switching from Google Chrome to Firefox." slug = "using-an-alfred-workflow-to-assist-in-switching-from-google-chrome-to-firefox" date = 2018-12-13 description = "Now every time I am about to launch Chrome, I see the \"Launch Firefox Instead of Chrome\" launcher."
+title = "Using an Alfred workflow to assist in switching from Google Chrome to Firefox" slug = "using-an-alfred-workflow-to-assist-in-switching-from-google-chrome-to-firefox" date = 2018-12-13 description = "Now every time I am about to launch Chrome, I see the \"Launch Firefox Instead of Chrome\" launcher."